Aluisyo/arpermanotes/README.md

 # Arpermanotes
-A Permanent Notes Web App on the Arweave Blockchain
+A Permanent Notes Permaweb App on the Arweave Blockchain

 > This application is made according to [Open Web Hackathon: Build A Simple Permaweb App](https://gitcoin.co/issue/ArweaveTeam/Bounties/1/3184)